praekelt/numi-api/docs/index.rst

 .. http:get:: /users/

-  Retrieves the :ref:`summaries <data-user-summaries>` of all users.
+  Retrieves the :ref:`summaries <data-user-summary>` of all users.
 Only accessible if the authenticated user has :ref:`admin permission <permissions-admin>`.

   .. sourcecode:: http